JAVATeamFlowerShop/Flower_Shop/README.md

 ```java Cloning repo
 git clone https://github.com/JAVATeamFlowerShop/Flower_Shop.git
 ```
+Before executing the program, read **3.i.
+Data persistance**.
-To execute the program, use a Java IDE (developers team used IntelliJ IDE).
+<br><br>To execute the program, use a Java IDE (developers team used IntelliJ IDE).
 Can also be done from the command line as you would with any maven project.
 Upon running the program, follow the on-screen prompts to execute the program's various functionalitites.

-## 4. Data persistance <a name = "persistance"></a>
+### 3.i.
+Data persistance <a name = "persistance"></a>
 #### JSON Serialization <a name = "json"></a>
 For level 1 data persistance, ensure the file paths in the **'LoadData.java'** file are according to your system setup.
 This class handles data JSON serialization and deserialization.

 #### Database Configuration <a name = "mysql"></a>
-For level 2 data persistance, ensure your MySQL server is running.
-You can either use the database in this repository or you can create your own.
-Update the **'database.properties'** file with your MySQL connection details.
+For level 2 data persistance:
+1. Ensure your MySQL server is running
+2. You can either use the database in this repository or you can create your own.
+> The SQL scripts needed to use the given database are located in 'src/main/resources'.
+> <br>There you can find the scripts to create the database and populate both products and tickets.
+3. Update the **'database.properties'** file with your MySQL connection details.
 <br><br>Example:
 ```
 CONNECTION_URL=jdbc:mysql://localhost:3306/flowershop